microsoft/Tools-for-Health-Data-Anonymization/README.md

 # Quickstarts

 ## Building the solution
-Use .Net Core 3.0 sdk to build FHIR Anonymizer.
-If you don't have .Net Core 3.0 installed, see the instructions in [.Net Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0)
+Use the .Net Core 3.1 SDK to build FHIR Anonymizer.
+If you don't have .Net Core 3.1 installed, instructions and download links are available [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 ## Get sample FHIR files
-This repo contains few [sample](samples/fhir-r4-files) FHIR files that you can download.
+This repo contains a few [sample](samples/fhir-r4-files) FHIR files that you can download.
 These files were generated using  [Synthea&trade; Patient Generator](https://github.com/synthetichealth/synthea).

 You can also export FHIR resource from your FHIR server using [Bulk Export](https://github.com/microsoft/fhir-server/blob/master/docs/BulkExport.md).

 ## Anonymize FHIR data using command line tool
-Once you have built the command line tool, you can use it to anonymize FHIR resource files in a folder:
+Once you have built the command line tool, you will find the Fhir.Anonymizer.Tool.exe in the $SOURCE\src\Fhir.Anonymizer.Tool\bin\Debug\netcoreapp3.1 folder.
+You can use this exe to anonymize FHIR resource files in a folder.
 ```
 > .\Fhir.Anonymizer.Tool.exe -i myInputFolder -o myOutputFolder
 ```